Zverik/ideas/imcentral/index.md

 imcentral checks all providers), and `force` flag requests cache update.
 Formats can be `xml`, `json`, `csv`.
 Return codes might be as follows:

-* 0 — no detailed imagery at given point
+* 0 â€” no detailed imagery at given point
-* 1 — there is detailed imagery
+* 1 â€”Â there is detailed imagery
-* 2 — no data, ask later
+* 2 â€” no data, ask later
-* 9 — system error
+* 9 â€” system error

 ## Imagery Providers